-So for day-to-day use, running under a limited (non-admin) account will make your computing more secure.
-And any time you need to make a change to a protected system setting, you’ll be prompted to enter a password for an admin account.
+For day-to-day use, running under a limited (non-admin) account will make your computing more secure.
+And any time you need to make a change to a protected system setting, you’ll be prompted to enter a password for your admin account.

 Running under a limited account helps prevent accidental changes to your PC, and also helps prevent installation of malware and viruses.
 While running under a limited account won’t solve every problem, this configuration is an important layer of defense for running a secure system.

 For more tips like this, get a free cybersecurity consultation with us.
 Call or email ComputerKick today!